Your Financial Details

 2. Close Existing Loans Before Applying

 Every ₹10,000 reduction in existing EMIs frees up ₹10,000 for home loan FOIR – translating to roughly ₹8–10 lakh more in eligible loan at 8.5% over 20 years.
-If you have a small personal loan or car loan nearing completion, consider foreclosing it 2–3 months before your home loan application.
+If you have a small personal loan or car loan nearing completion, consider foreclosing it 2-3 months before your home loan application.
+Once you have the home loan, whether monthly surplus goes toward prepaying the new loan or investing in SIP depends on your rate - most EBLR-linked loans in 2026 sit at 7.5-8.5% where the decision is not straightforward.
 The credit score impact of closure is positive within 1–2 reporting cycles.

 3. Extend Loan Tenure

 Increasing tenure from 15 to 20 years reduces the required EMI per lakh by approximately ₹200, increasing eligible loan amount significantly.
 At ₹40,000 max EMI: 15-year tenure gives ~₹34L eligible loan; 20-year tenure gives ~₹41L; 30-year tenure gives ~₹48L.
 The trade-off: total interest paid increases significantly.
-Always weigh this using our Home Loan Prepayment vs SIP guide.
+Always weigh this using our Home Loan Prepayment vs SIP guide and the three-strategy corpus calculator that models the snowball effect at your specific rate and surplus.

 4. Improve Your CIBIL Score Above 750